The tiny Welsh car that runs on hydrogen and emits only water

 The Rasa's trunk is big enough to accommodate two small suitcases and a box of wine.
 Credit: Anthony Dawton/Riversimple

-What's more, both Spowers and Vault agree that hydrogen cars will prove to be the most attractive "clean" alternative for the average driver.
+What's more, both Spowers and Jault agree that hydrogen cars will prove to be the most attractive "clean" alternative for the average driver.

 "It [hydrogen] is the only technology that can deliver the convenience, range, refueling time that we're used to with a conventional car today," says Spowers.

 That doesn't mean hydrogen is the only solution.
-Vault foresees an array of zero emission vehicles on the road by 2030.
+Jault foresees an array of zero emission vehicles on the road by 2030.

-"We still believe that hydrogen will be a very strong solution for decarbonizing transport in the future," says Vault.
+"We still believe that hydrogen will be a very strong solution for decarbonizing transport in the future," says Jault.
 "Not the only solution, but a very promising one."